Teacher Education MAT Program

 Federal TEACH Grant

-The Federal TEACH Grant provides up to $4000 per year for students intending to teach in teacher shortage fields (Math, Science, Foreign Language, Bilingual education, English language acquisition, Special education, Reading Specialist) at low income schools.
-Upon accepting a Federal TEACH Grant, students incur a service obligation to teach full-time for 4 years in a teacher shortage field at a low-income school.
+The Federal TEACH Grant provides up to $4,000 per year for students intending to teach in high need fields (math, science, bilingual education, English language acquisition, special education, reading specialist) at low-income schools.
+Upon accepting a Federal TEACH Grant, students incur a service obligation to teach full-time for four years in a high-need field at a low-income school within eight years of completing their program.
 Students who fail to fulfill their service obligation will see their Federal TEACH Grant converted to a Federal Unsubsidized Direct loan with interest accrued from the point the grant was initially disbursed.

-Preservice MAT students in the Math and Science cohorts as well as inservice MEd students in ESOL, and Special Education are eligible to apply for the Federal TEACH Grant.
+MAT students completing the ESOL endorsement as part of their degree, MAT students in the Math and Science cohorts, and MEd students with a focus in ESOL or Special Education are eligible to apply for the Federal TEACH Grant.
 Students in other cohorts whose career plan would allow them to fulfill the required service obligation may petition to participate.
 For more information and to start the application process, visit the Federal TEACH Grant information page.

 Scholarship Search sites